 Rain has been the predominant weather pattern during much of my trip to Estonia, with more expected in the coming week.
-A day with a sunny forecast has become a precious gift, mapped out carefully, appreciated fully.
+A day with a sunny forecast has become a precious gift, mapped out carefully, and appreciated fully.
 Today was that day.

 Billowing clouds greet us on the horizon; rye fields sway into a distant silvery green.
-In thirty minutes, we arrive at Luke Manor, an old Baltic German estate with a written history that stretches back to 1557 although thought to be established in 1299.
+In thirty minutes, we arrive at Luke Manor, an old Baltic German estate with a written history that stretches back to 1557, although thought to have been established in 1299.
 In 1925, when the farm was purchased by Silvia’s family, new histories had gained a foothold, and the grounds of the manor had long been divided into three smaller properties.
 I was searching for Veski-Viinamärdi, Viinamärdi 3, or as Silvia calls it, simply, Viinamärdi.

-Conflicted by a lack of precision, I stand at the roadside in front of the lake.
-The watery mirror reflecting the sky and trees in an elegant symmetry I don’t feel within.
-Turning, I see the man we had spoken with, hurrying down the country road.
+Conflicted by a lack of precision, I linger by the lake.
+The watery mirror reflects the sky and trees in an elegant symmetry.
+Turning, I see the man we had spoken with hurrying down the country road.
 He has thought of an additional detail by which to aid our search.
-And then one word stands out in the conversation in Estonian.
+And then, one word stands out in the conversation in Estonian.
 The one word I can understand, “Glaase.”
 It is Silvia’s mother’s maiden name.
 The farm had been purchased by Mart Glaase, Silvia’s maternal grandfather, as a retreat for the family to spend time together during the summer.
 Of course, this is the detail needed.
 With new certainty, we turn and see Viinamärdi.

 Today, I found more than a location on a map, but I know, in truth, I can never find Silvia’s Viinamärdi.
-For her it was more than an excursion.
+For her, it was more than an excursion.
 It was more than a place on a map; it was a place she knew intimately, one that lived inside of her.
 It was also a place that forever changed the direction of her life: Viinamärdi.